smenjas/python-notes/the-mighty-dictionary.md

 is quite sensitive to dictionary history.

 # The same yet different
-Although these two dictionaries are conisdered equal, their different histories put their keys in a different order.
+Although these two dictionaries are considered equal, their different histories put their keys in a different order.
 ```python
 d = {'smtp': 21, 'dict': 2628, 'svn': 3690, 'ircd': 6667, 'zope': 9673}